sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 title: "US-Accidents: Countrywide Traffic Accident Dataset"
 collection: datastes
 permalink: /datasets/us_accidents
 excerpt: This is a countrywide motor-vehicle crash dataset, which covers 49 states of the United States.
 The data is continuously being collected from February 2016.
 Currently, there are 2.25 million accident records in this dataset.
-Each accident record is described by 49 attributes including location, time, weather, etc.
+Each accident record is described by a variety of attributes including location, time, weather, nearby points-of-intertest etc.
 date: 2019-05-05
 ---